jantman/workstation-bootstrap/precision5760_install.md

 Before installing a self-encrypting SSD, make **sure** to record the PSID from the label on the drive.
 This is needed for some (e.g. my Samsung 990 Pro) drives to enable encryption, and if you don't record it first, you'll have to open the laptop up again to get the PSID.

-## Step 1 - Pre-Installation / Hardware Delivery
+## Part 1 - Pre-Installation / Hardware Delivery

 1. Power up the laptop and boot into the default Ubuntu install, configure it.
 Do this connected to isolated guest WiFi.
 1. Test hardware - speakers, mic, webcam, bluetooth (for some reason, scan doesn't show any devices).